 - Midwest Industries AR-15 Combat Rail T-Series Free Float Handguard

 Whatever parts you choose to build your perfect AR pistol, have fun with it and be sure to keep it legal with the above tips.

 Have you legally built an AR pistol?
 How did it turn out?
-Let us know in the comments below!
+What’s your favorite barrel length, caliber, and setup?
+Let us know in the comment section!